CosmWasm/cw-plus/contracts/cw3-fixed-multisig/README.md

 # CW3 Fixed Multisig

 This is a simple implementation of the [cw3 spec](../../packages/cw3/README.md).
-It is a multisig with a fixed set of addresses created upon instatiation.
+It is a multisig with a fixed set of addresses created upon instantiation.
 Each address may have the same weight (K of N), or some may have extra voting power.
 This works much like the native Cosmos SDK multisig, except that rather than aggregating the signatures off chain and submitting the final result,